Why do I want to work outdoors?

 The fundamentals of how I work will remain the same - I am experienced in working with trauma, post-traumatic stress disorder, generalised anxiety and depression, sexual abuse, domestic abuse and feeling lost.
 I will still allow you to lead the session as you need it, walking and moving if you want, finding a spot to sit if preferred, using nature's props or simply putting words into the air, whatever you feel you would like.

 Working outdoors presents practical challenges; whilst there is a lot of power and dynamism in being in a different, shifting environment, there are safety and confidentiality considerations, not to mention we are in England, a stereotypically changeable climate!
-Most of these discussions will be had in our initial assessment though I think it is important to be clear now that I will only be working outdoors, I do not have an office as a backup - there's a great quote, unfortunately I don't know whom to give credit - "There's no such thing as bad weather, just unsuitable clothes".
+Most of these discussions will be had in our initial assessment though I think it is important to be clear now that I will work predominantly outdoors - Zoom is available on an alternative day should the weather prove too inhospitable.
 We will each be responsible for dressing appropriately and assessing safety each session.